 There are several similarities between fine art and applied art.
 Firstly, both types of art can be used for decorative purposes.

-Secondly, fine art and applied art can be used to communicate ideas or messages and can be used to evoke emotions in the viewer.
+Secondly, fine art and applied art can be used to communicate ideas or messages and can evoke emotions in the viewer.

-Fine art and applied art can utilize the same materials and skills to create beautiful artworks, and some artists will work as both fine artists and commercial artists making applied artworks.
+Fine art and applied art can utilize the same materials and skills to create beautiful artworks, and some artists work as both fine artists and commercial artists, creating applied artworks as well.

 Finally, both types of art can create a sense of beauty in the world.
-They are both types of art that are very important in our world.
+They are both essential forms of creative expression.
 To explore fine art from contemporary artists, visit an Eden Gallery location or our online art gallery.

 RELATED ARTICLES